zacharyabresch/FinerPoints/README.md

 This is a test app built using React Native.
 It was built to practice and demonstrate various elements of modern React (and React Native) development.

+## Objective

+To build a simple trivia game using an external API to supply the questions.
+Why does it exist?
+I was doing a code challenge and thought it came out pretty well!

 ## Installing

 * Do [all the things][1] for React Native development (specifically, **Building Projects with Native Code**)